hffariel/test-docs/docs/en/README.md

 ---
 home: true
 heroImage: /images/home/hero-bg.png
+heroText:
+  - Welcome to
-heroText: Welcome to Apache Doris
+  - Apache Doris
 tagline: A fast MPP database for all modern analytics on big data.
 structure:
-  text: Apache Doris Data Interaction
+  title: Apache Doris Data Interaction
-  subText:
-  title:
+  subTitle:
   descriptions:
     - Apache Doris is a modern MPP analytical database product.
 It can provide sub second query delay and support real-time data analysis effectively.
 Its distributed architecture is very simple, easy to operate and maintain, and can support 10PB level data scale.
     - Apache Doris can meet your various data analysis needs, including fixed historical reports, real-time data analysis, interactive data analysis, and exploratory data analysis.
 Make your data analysis easier!